UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Young_GPU_Nodes.md

 ```
 module avail cuda

-# pick one of the 11.x CUDA installs
+# pick one of the 11.x or 12.x CUDA installs
-module load cuda/11.3.1/gnu-10.2.0
+module load cuda/12.2.2/gnu-10.2.0
 # or
-module load cuda/11.2.0/gnu-10.2.0
+module load cuda/11.8.0/gnu-10.2.0
 ```

 ### Choosing a CUDA version

-The drivers we have installed on the GPU nodes are version 460.27.03 which is CUDA 11.2.
+The drivers we have installed on the GPU nodes are version 550.127.05 which is CUDA 12.2.
-CUDA 11 has minor version compatibility so in most cases you can use the 11.3.1 runtime, but not all functionality is available.
+CUDA 12 has minor version compatibility so you may be able to use a newer 12.x runtime, but not all functionality is available.

 If your code builds but when running it you get an error like this: